 Please also keep in mind that video and audio recording is PERMITTED for (educational and non-commercial uses only, we reserve the right to require that an abusive upload of a recording from OC be taken down) for all rounds, so your team's entry by your designee constitutes group acceptance and acknowledgement of your permission to be filmed (do NOT register a student if filming is opposed by that student's parents).
 We will close events (and reimburse fees if already paid) if entries are below three or four, so please register early if you have interest in keeping afloat an event which might not survive the "three entry minimum."
 Students may double-enter in any pattern, but they alone are responsible for alerting judges of being late.
 The tournament will not be responsible for complications arising from having entered in too many events in a single pattern, leading to tardiness or the inability to fully participate.
 If you enter SpAr, do that event first, then go on to your other events.
 If entering Congress, do your other event FIRST, then go on to do Congress.

 Rules: High School events will generally follow NSDA rules (with the exception of Congress, which cannot be allowed to run three hours per prelim), unless they only exist in CA, at which point we turn to CHSSA rules.
 Middle School events will follow NSDA rules (with the exception of Congress length again).
-Elementary School events rules will be generally lax, due to so many leagues/organizations imposing different time limits.
+Elementary School events rules will follow the invite rules.
 We will generally allow a 5-10 minute time limit, except for certain events: ES Storytelling will be 5 minutes maximum, with a grace period of 30 seconds.
-ES & MS Impromptu will use a running time of 7 minutes (student may choose to start speaking at any time during the 7 minutes) with a single, blank index card allowed and no referencing to pre-written notes during the prep period.
+ES & MS Impromptu will use a running time of 7 minutes (student may choose to start speaking at any time during the 7 minutes) with a single, blank index card allowed and no referencing to pre-written materials during the prep period.
 HS Impromptu is the same but loses access to the index card when speaking.
 SpAr will be 1 min prep, 1 min 1st Aff, 1 min 1st Neg, 3 min mutual Q&A, 1 min Neg Summary, 1 min Aff Summary.
 Congress will have four resolutions, one for each prelim and a Final, if necessary.
 The event Original Comic Commentary is analogous to the college event Speech To Entertain or After Dinner Speaking, albeit with a shorter time limit and no props.
 Interp with Binder (7 min) combines allows those with Prose, Poetry or POI pieces to compete despite their event not being offered in name at this contest.
 Actuación (5 min) is basically Interp for Spanish Speakers, designed to allow those who are recent immigrants to compete despite not yet having the mastery to compete in English.
 The selection can be original or from a published source, with power of impact and message being the overriding criterion for the Spanish speaking judge.

 [5/15/19 4:55PM] The time limit in the combined Prose and POI event for High School division has been extended to 10 minutes to accommodate the greater number of POI entries at the high school level.